puang59/FileEase/README.md

 This project is open-source under the [MIT License](LICENSE).
 While you're free to view, use, and contribute to the code, please refrain from distributing it as your own.
 <br><br>
-Made with ❤️ by Karan and Prajul
+Made with ❤️ by Karan